 Two power faces are found on dihedral blades.
-These two power faces are designed to reduce vibration and allow your knife to catch more water.
+These two power faces reduce vibration and allow your knife to catch more water.

-An edge that has two faces that slope slightly towards the center of the blade will be dihedral can be identified as such.
+An edge with two faces that slope slightly towards the center of the blade will be a dihedral can be identified as such.

 PICKING YOUR KAYAK PADDLE SIZE

-These are the factors that will help you decide how long you should kayak paddle.
+These factors will help you decide how long you should kayak paddle.

 Another option is to use a paddle if you are already on the water.
-You can hold your paddle in front of your face, but make sure that your arms are at 90 degrees.
+You can hold your paddle in front of your face, but ensure that your arms are at 90 degrees.

 The paddle will fit you well if your hands are approximately two-thirds of the way from the blade and shaft.

 Your kayak paddle size will depend on the type of kayaking you do.
 Whitewater racers and those who are tackling whitewater will appreciate a shorter paddle.